Ali-Sayed-Salehi/drs-llm/README.md

 # Bring up only the backend and also build the images in case of new changes
 ./compose.sh up -d --build drs-gateway-api, drs-seq-cls-api, drs-clm-api

-# Bring up only the frontend
+# Bring up only the frontend without replacement
-./compose.sh up -d --build drs-frontend
+./compose.sh up -d --build drs-frontend --no-recreate

 # Bring up the whole stack
 ./compose.sh up -d --build